benowino7/newslist/README.md

     4. Edit the start.sh file with your api key from the news.org website
     6. Run chmod a+x start.py
     7. Run ./start.py
-    8. Access the application through `localhost:5000`
+    8. Access the application through `localhost:4200`

 ## Known bugs
 No known bugs so far.
 If found drop me an email.

 ## Contributors
-    - Sophia Murage
+    - Benson owino

 ### Contact Information
-njerimurage92@gmail.com | snmurage1@gmail.com
+bensonowino7@gmail.com | contechkenya7@gmail.com